 Henry Big Boy Model X

-While most .357 Mag rifles on the market are classic cowboy style-guns, Henry garnered a lot of buzz with the release of the X Series of guns.
-These are not your granddaddy's lever actions.
+While most .357 Mag rifles on the market are classic cowboy-style guns, Henry garnered a lot of buzz with the release of the X Series of guns.
+These are not your granddaddy's lever-actions.
 The Model X in .357 magnum is super compact with an overall length of just 36.3 inches.
 The round barrel is just 17.4 inches, threaded for a suppressor and features a 1:16 rate of twist.
 This rifle has a ton of modern flair that you may be used to seeing on semi-automatic sporting rifles.
 Features like a synthetic stock and forend, fiber optic front and rear sights, a short picatinny rail and M-Lok accessory slots.
 It holds 7+1 rounds in the tubular magazine, but also features a classic side gate for easy reloading.
-The loop lever is easy to operate thanks to being oversized.
+The loop lever is oversized, making it easy to cycle rounds quickly.
 The rifle is completely ambidextrous straight out of the box and features a rubber recoil pad to help keep you on target longer.
-As if all that was not enough, it also fires 38 Spl.
+As if all that was not enough, it also fires 38 Special.
 You are getting a lot for the $789 price tag.
-Not only will this gun put venison in the freezer season after season, it is sure to be a hit at the gun range when you show it to your buddies.
+Not only will this gun put venison in the freezer season after season.
+Don't be surprised if your buddies are reluctant to hand it back to you after they shoot it once at the range.